[SOLVED] Netflix Proxy Streaming Error (Tested & Updated October 2019)Last Updated by Chase Williams on October 07, 2019

-Netflix has been stepping up their game lately and detecting viewers that use a VPN and blocking their access.
-However, if you see the streaming error, there’s no need to give up on watching Netflix from outside your country just yet.
+Netflix has been stepping up its game in detecting viewers that use a VPN and blocking their access.
+However, even if you see the streaming error, there’s no need to give up on watching Netflix just yet.

-2 Simple Solutions That Solve The Netflix Proxy Streaming Error
+How to Solve the Netflix Proxy Streaming Error

-For our latest test, we watched Season 9 of Suits, which is only available on Netflix UK, and the Office (US) which can only be seen on Netflix US.
-We did our tests on a Windows computer, Android phone, and Amazon Fire Stick.
+For my latest test, I wanted to see if I could watch Suits Season 9, which is only available on Netflix UK, and The Office (US) which is only on Netflix US.
+I used a Windows computer and an Android phone.

-From time to time, even the VPNs that can access Netflix have a server or two that get flagged and blocked by Netflix.
+From time to time, even the best Netflix VPNs have a server or two that get flagged and blocked by Netflix.

 So what can you do about it?

 Well, you can use a trial-and-error method to choose another server, refresh your Netflix page, and see if that server works.
 Another solution is to speak with a customer service rep and find out which server can access Netflix.